aiven/devportal/docs/products/m3db/howto/write-php.rst

     php -f index.php

 If the script outputs ``bool(true)`` then there is data in your M3DB.
-If you'd like to you can take a look at :doc:`../guides/grafana` to see how to inspect your data with Grafana.
+If you'd like to you can take a look at :doc:`grafana` to see how to inspect your data with Grafana.